 It may sound crazy, but just try to find a different habit that better serves your goals.

 Make Getting Out of Debt Fun

-The concept of “fun” is personally subjective.
-One thing that I find fun, someone else might find mundane.
+The concept of “fun” is subjective.
+What one person finds fun, another might find mundane.

 For example: when I was in debt, I liked watching the colorful monthly reporting graphs in Microsoft Money get close to crossing the x-axis of $0 net worth.
 I fully understand that might not motivate everyone the same way.